Photos: Chelsea and Club America square off at Mercedes-Benz Stadium

 1 /

-Chelsea FC forward Marc Guiu (38) celebrates after scoring his team’s second goal during the first half at Mercedes-Benz Stadium on Wednesday, July 31, 2024 (Miguel Martinez / AJC)
+Chelsea FC forward Marc Guiu (38) celebrates after scoring his team’s second goal during the first half at Mercedes-Benz Stadium on Wednesday, July 31, 2024.
+Chelsea won 3-0.
+(Miguel Martinez / AJC)

 Cookie Settings